|Nutrition Facts (per serving)|

-A shish kebab is a skewer with meat and vegetables that is usually grilled.
+A shish kebab is a skewer of meat and vegetables that is usually grilled.
 It can contain lamb, beef, fish, or chicken, as well as vegetables like green peppers, onions, and mushrooms.

 Kebabs have become very popular in Western food culture over the last few decades and are commonly referred to as "shish kebab" at cookouts and on American menus.
 Shish kebab translates to "skewer of grilled meat" and encompasses many variations of the kebab.